Debilski/debilski.de/posts/bash-in-fish.markdown

 Alternatively, one could read the file into a variable and execute `bash -c $VAR` but fish’s array based variables make this task a little unintuitive.

 (\*) Well, of course, there is a problem.
-Some packages do not work as well under OS X as they might under Linux, which means I am currently only using it for a few global Haskell packages à la Pandoc.
+Some packages do not work as well under OS X as they might under Linux, which means I am currently only using it for a few global Haskell packages à la Pandoc (although I just found out that pandoc has a homebrew *bottle* available, making installation on OS X even easier).